Advisor for The National Museum, a project by Jon Rubin.

 • 5

 For the Counterpublic Triennial in 2019, Joseph del Pesco and artist Jon Rubin collaborated on a new commission, Monuments, Ruins and Forgetting, installed in an empty storefront on Cherokee Street in St. Louis, Missouri.
 The hand-painted signage was installated in three month-long stages, and was accompanied by letterpress posters appearing in the neighborhood.
-Monuments, Ruins and Forgetting inaugurated a new (and speculative) "National Museum" that—over the course of three months—presented a micro-narrative about historical progression.
+Monuments, Ruins and Forgetting inaugurated a new (and speculative) "National Museum" that—over the course of three months—presented a micro-narrative about historical change.

 Photo by JdP